 - Threat detection: Build runtime threat detection into IaC using tools like Falco or traditional EDR tools.

-In this blog post, we have discussed some of the best practices and tools for securing IaC at each stage of the DevSecOps software development lifecycle.
+In this blog post, we have discussed some of the best practices and tools for IaC security scanning at each stage of the DevSecOps software development lifecycle.
 By following these steps and referencing the cheat sheet, you can improve the security, reliability, and consistency of your IaC throughout your DevOps pipeline.

 If you're interested in diving deeper into infrastructure security with Terraform, be sure to check out our previous blog post.
-It offers a detailed exploration of Terraform security practices and techniques that you can use to enhance your IaC security further.
+It offers a detailed exploration of Terraform security practices and techniques that you can use to enhance your IaC security scanning further.
 Don't miss out on this valuable resource!